beeftapareseller/docs/src/UI/onWindowClose.md

+---
+title: puter.ui.onWindowClose()
+description: Executes a function when the window is about to close.
+---

 Specify a function to execute when the window is about to close.
 For example the provided function will run right after  the 'X' button of the window has been pressed.

 **Note** `onWindowClose` is not called when app is closed using `puter.exit()`.